2013 Suffolk County Council election: Summary

 Results across the county were far from uniform.
 In the Suffolk Coastal district area, the Conservatives held their own, and in the Babergh district they actually made a net gain of 1 seat (Hadleigh) from the Liberal Democrats.

 Mid Suffolk saw just one seat (Stowmarket South) change hands by a single vote, with UKIP gaining from the Conservatives.
 The Conservatives also made a net loss of two seats in St Edmundsbury after losing two seats to UKIP in Haverhill and one to an Independent in Bury St Edmunds, but then regained Hardwick from the Liberal Democrats.
 In other districts, however, the Conservatives lost significant ground.
 In Ipswich, they were reduced to a sole representative in the town after losing 4 seats and thus reversing the gains they had made in the 2009 election.
 After almost wiping the board in 2009, the party also suffered major losses in Waveney with 7 seats transferring to Labour and UKIP.
 A further two divisions switched from Conservative to UKIP in Forest Heath.

 Labour made a strong recovery in Ipswich, with the party almost completely recovering from its heavy losses in the town in 2009 and returned to the Council with its best cohort since 2005 taking 10 of the 13 seats.
 The party also made a modest recovery in the Waveney area with a further 5 gains from the Conservatives.
 This though, was still 4 seats short of the 9 seats they secured in 2005.
 In other areas of the county, the Labour recovery failed to gain traction.
 They won no seats in Haverhill, Bury St Edmunds and Sudbury, which all had Labour councillors until 2009.

 The Liberal Democrats made losses in three of the four seats where their incumbent councillors were not seeking re-election but held the seven seats where they had sitting councillors.

 The Green Party retained its two seats with increased majorities in each, but were unable to add to their tally.

 Independent councillors Richard Kemp and Trevor Beckwith retained their seats, and were joined by David Nettleton, who gained one of the Tower seats in Bury St Edmunds from the Conservatives.

-Government Formation
+Government formation

-With 39 seats and a third successive victory, the Conservatives were able to form a working majority of 3 in the new Council, with Cllr Mark Bee (Beccles) elected as Council Leader.
-Cllr Mark Bee retired as Leader in May 2015 and returned to the back benches.
-He was subsequently replaced by Cllr Colin Noble (Row Heath), who narrowly defeated rival Cllr Jenny Antill (Cosford) in the ensuing leadership election.
+With 39 seats and a third successive victory, the Conservatives were able to form a working majority of 3 in the new Council, with Mark Bee (Beccles) elected as Council Leader.
+Mark Bee retired as Leader in May 2015 and returned to the back benches.
+He was subsequently replaced by Colin Noble (Row Heath), who narrowly defeated rival Jenny Antill (Cosford) in the ensuing leadership election.

 The Conservatives' majority was cut to 1 in May 2016 with the loss of Haverhill Cangle to UKIP.
-Four months later, Hadleigh was gained by the Liberal Democrats in a further by-election and the Conservatives lost their overall majority although continued to run the Council as a minority administration for the remainder of its term.
+Four months later, Hadleigh was gained by the Liberal Democrats in a further by-election and the Conservatives lost their overall majority although continued to run the council as a minority administration for the remainder of its term.

 Labour leader Sandy Martin (St John's) became leader of opposition, and David Wood (Peninsula) became Lib Dem group leader.